About Mexico City

 Local cuisine and must-try dishes

-- Tacos al Pastor: Marinated pork cooked on a vertical spit, served in a tortilla with pineapple, onion, and cilantro.
+- Tacos al Pastor: Marinated pork cooked on a vertical spit, served with pineapple, onions, and cilantro.

-- Mole: A complex sauce made with a variety of ingredients, including chocolate, chilies, nuts, and spices, often served over chicken or enchiladas.
+- Mole Poblano: A complex sauce made with chocolate, chilies, and spices, typically served over chicken.

-- Chiles en Nogada: Poblano peppers stuffed with a mixture of meat, fruits, and spices, topped with a creamy walnut sauce and pomegranate seeds, a dish traditionally eaten around Mexican Independence Day.
+- Chiles en Nogada: A dish representing the colors of the Mexican flag, featuring poblano peppers stuffed with a mixture of meats, fruits, and nuts, topped with a creamy walnut sauce and pomegranate seeds.

 Restaurant Recommendations: